www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

   Do this by creating the table as is and then building new tables, that are derived from these.
   Solve the solution on the derived ones and write the solution afterwards into the original tables.
 * [ ] Support LSP in editor via [Eclipse LSP4J](https://github.com/eclipse-lsp4j/lsp4j), [LSPs](https://github.com/qualified/lsps) and CodeMirror.
+* [ ] Create a test framework, that tests a problem definition just like `EditorProcessorTest#TEST_OPTIMIZATION_GUI`, but abstracts away the fact, that the full stack is tested.